dundd2/WIP-A-Heros-Redemption-2D/Readme.md

 ## How to Play

+### Option 1: Download the Executable (Windows)
+1. Go to the [Releases](https://github.com/dundd2/A-Heros-Redemption-2D/releases) page
+2. Download the latest .exe file
+3. Run the downloaded executable to play the game

+### Option 2: Run with LÖVE
 1.  **Download Love:** Download and install LÖVE from [https://love2d.org/](https://love2d.org/).
 2.  **Download or Clone the Project:** Clone or download this repository to your local machine.
 3.  **Run the Game:** Drag and drop the project folder (the folder containing `main.lua`) onto the `love.exe` executable (on Windows) or run from the terminal.